xfusek08/GPUTerrain/Readme.md

-# Library for procedural terrain generation
+# Library for generating of procedural planet surfacess